 My research focuses on the role of out-of-school time recreation (e.g., sport, summer camps, after-school programs) in positive youth development, and on the development of active lifestyles in youth and young adults.

-My interests lie at the intersections environmental anthropology, the anthropology of tourism, and conservation psychology.
+My research interests focus on biodiversity conservation, sustainable community development, and nature-based tourism.
+I explore these themes through the lenses of environmental anthropology, the anthropology of tourism, and conservation psychology.

 Peter Newman is Professor and Head of the Department of Recreation, Park and Tourism Management with a joint faculty appointment in the Graduate Degree Program in Acoustics.
 Peter Newman studies visitor management in parks and related areas.